akshayswaroop/uberclone/README.md

 This project is an Uber Clone app built with React Native.
 The goal is to provide a functional and clean UI similar to Uber, including ride selection and real-time navigation.
 Thanks to [YouTube Tutorial](https://www.youtube.com/watch?v=bvn_HYpix6s&list=PLf16UKl7nR5AjcrYOe1niifJSAls3spDk) for inspiring me.

+## Built With Expo

+This project uses [Expo](https://expo.dev/), a framework and platform for React Native.
+It enables faster development and includes a variety of libraries and tools.

+To run the Expo project locally:

+1. Install the Expo CLI: `npm install -g expo-cli`
+2. In your project directory, run: `expo start`

 ## Google APIs Used

 This project utilizes the following Google APIs: